lforst/tiss-auto-login/README.md

 ## Notice

 ### Your login data
-Your credentials will be synchronized between your chrome instances.
-They will be slightly obfuscated and need to be stored locally.
+Your credentials will be slightly obfuscated and need to be stored locally.

-Please note that sadly, there is no way for this extension to safely encrypt this data, so keep people away from your computer!
+Please note, that sadly, there is no way for this extension to safely encrypt this data, so keep people away from your computer!

 ### Affiliation with Vienna University of Technology (TU Wien)
 This extension (TISS Auto Login) is in no way affiliated with TISS (TU Wien Informations-Systeme & Services), the Vienna University of Technology (TU Wien) or any of its services.
 This is a private project of a student of the Vienna University of Technology under the MIT License.